 We are all Relate fully trained and experienced counsellors, who specialise in helping people address issues in their relationships.
 We understand that making the decision to get counselling can be difficult, and we have helped people through this hundreds of times.

-Based in Hampshire and Surrey we bring experience, professionalism and commitment to help you work through relationship issues in a safe, non-judgemental environment.
+Based in Hampshire Surrey and Wiltshire we bring experience, professionalism and commitment to help you work through couple and relationship issues in a safe, non-judgemental environment.

 Currently all our services are being offered online only

 Once lockdown restrictions allow, face-to-face counselling will be available as follows…

 • Relationship Counselling for Couples and Individuals: Aldershot, Andover, Basingstoke, Bordon, Farnham, Liss and Overton